jorendorff/rust-ignorance/ignorance.md

     pub struct A(pub i32, pub i32);

-If any field of a tuple struct isn't visible to you, then you can't invoke it as a constructor.
+If any field of a tuple struct isn't visible to you, then you can't invoke it as a constructor or use it in a destructuring pattern.

 > Can individual variants of an `enum` be `pub`?